Polkadot-Blockchain-Academy/pba-content/syllabus/2-Economics/1-Economics_Basics-slides.md

 </pba-flex>

-Notes:

-- Confirmation bias especially pronounced in todays time where people get trapped in echo chambers fostered by algorithms that keep feeding you information that you want to hear.
-- Overconfidence: If asked, more than 50% of people think they drive above average.
-  BUT has also positive effects.
-  Sometimes overconfident people are better than others and statistically perform better in practice.
-- Anchoring Effect
-- Endowment Effect: This bias occurs when we overvalue something simply because we own it.
-- Hindsight Bias - This is the tendency to believe, after an outcome is already known, that you would have predicted or could have foreseen the outcome.
-  It is often referred to as the "I knew it all along" effect.
-- Availability Bias - People make decisions based on the information that is readily available to them, rather than the complete data set.
-  This bias can often lead to inaccurate conclusions.

 ---
 ## Behavioral Economics

 > Simply put, the stock market is a creation of man and therefore reflects human idiosyncrasy.<br/>-- Ralph Nelson Elliott --